 There’s a lot to see on the Road to Hana, and the earlier you get started, the more you you will get to see and enjoy.

-We recommend leaving the resort areas like Kaanapali, Kapaplua, Lahaina, Wailea and Kihei by 7.30am to maximize your day and to get ahead of the crowds.
+We recommend leaving the resort areas like Kaanapali, Kapaplua, Lahaina, Wailea and Kihei by at least 7.30am to maximize your day and to get ahead of the crowds. earlier, if possible.

 Should I drive the back road to Hana?